aioz-ai/GCD/README.md

 ## Training GCD from scratch
-> Note: you may run `accelerate config` before starting to config the model training with multiple GPUs or mixed precision (we use fp16).
+> Note: you may run `accelerate config` before starting in order to configure training with multiple GPUs or mixed precision (we use fp16).